hack2skill/icc-eliminator-submission/README.md

 # Virtual Reality Cricket Coaching with Cricketers Avatar
 ## Overview
 This project provides virtual reality coaching for cricket with a 3D avatar of Virat Kohli, a famous Indian cricketer.
 The coaching covers multiple master batting classes, including the flick, cover drive, pull shot, and more.
 Users can access the training on the Meta Quest headset.
-The platform uses advanced technologies like Unreal Engine, MetaHuman 3D avatar creator platform, and AI based pose estimation to provide an immersive and engaging experience to the users.
+The platform uses advanced technologies like Unreal Engine, MetaHuman 3D avatar creator platform, and AI based pose estimation using MeTRAbs(https://arxiv.org/abs/2007.07227) to provide an immersive and engaging experience to the users.

 ## Demo Video